 10 Tips for Preventing the Cold & Flu Naturally

-Let’s look at my top 10 tips for supporting your immune system to prevent a cold and the flu!
+Let’s look at my top 10 tips for natural ways you can support your immune system to prevent a cold and the flu!

-10 Tips for Supporting Your Immune System and Preventing the Flu Naturally
+10 Tips to Support Your Immune System and Prevent the Cold & Flu Naturally

 Ensuring a strong foundation of health and following simple best practices will go a long way in decreasing your risk of getting the flu.
 Here are ten tips for staying healthy this flu season.